Local Uniqueness of Ground States for Rotating Bose-Einstein Condensates with Attractive Interactions: -uniform estimates as

 we now define

 where $x_a$ is a global maximal point of $|u_a(x)|$ and $\theta_a\in [0,2\pi)$ is a proper constant.
-Using above notations, since the following results can be proved similar to those of \cite[Section 3]{GLY}, we omit the details of the proof for simplicity.
+Using above notations, since the proof of the following lemma is similar to those of \cite[Section 3]{GLY}, we omit the details of the proof for simplicity.

 \begin{lem} Under the assumptions of Theorem \ref{thm1.2}, let $u_{a}$ be a minimizer of $e_F(a)$.
 Then we have \begin{enumerate} \item [(i).]
 The parameter $\varepsilon_{a}>0$ satisfies